Salsify solutions offer unique functions to help brands, retailers, and distributors drive results.

 Remote access to infrastructure is restricted to only authorized users and is accessible only through our VPN.

-Log monitoring is in place and we retain audit logs in accordance to our retention policy.
+Log monitoring is in place and we retain audit logs in accordance with our retention policy.
 Any suspicious activity or unauthorized access triggers alerting to our operations staff.
 The security team is engaged, as necessary, per our Incident Response plan.

 Passwords are rotated on a regular cadence for staff that supports our infrastructure.